 It protects your pet from rabies.
 This vaccine can be given earlier; however, it needs to be given before the end of the 14th week to protect your pet.
 It is best to have your pet vaccinated before it leaves the breeder and before it turns four months of age, this vaccine can still be given after the 14th week.

 Dog vaccinations are a necessity.
-Before you get your pup vaccinated, it is vital to know the type of vaccine your dog needs and why they are needed.
+Before you get your cute puppy vaccinated, it is vital to know the type of vaccine your dog needs and why they are needed.
 Whether your dog will be boarding at a kennel or spending time in a pet daycare, they are at risk of being exposed to other dogs.
 Dog vaccinations are designed to prevent certain diseases from spreading.
 These vaccinations can be administered as early as seven weeks of age, with follow-up shots at regular intervals afterward.
 As your dog gets older, they will require additional shots to keep them healthy and prevent them from acquiring new diseases.

 What Is Dog Vaccine Therapy and Why Is It Important?